5G. What is the internet? 13 key questions answered. What is the internet?

 Pumping the drives full of helium.
 Helium reduces friction, vibration, and other mechanical issues that limit the storage density of conventional hard drives.
 It also makes hard drives less power hungry.
 MIT Wristband Could Make AC Obsolete.
 The Wristify prototype is a personal climate-controlling wearable.
 Image: Wristify Here’s a scary statistic: In 2007, 87 percent of households in the U.S. used air conditioning, compared to just 11 percent of households in Brazil and a mere 2 percent in India.

 Another one: By 2025, booming nations like those are projected to account for a billion new consumers worldwide, with a corresponding explosion in demand for air conditioning expected to arrive along with them.
 Keeping indoor spaces at comfortable temperatures requires a huge amount of electricity–especially in sweltering climates like India and Brazil–and in the U.S. alone it accounts for a full 16.5 percent of energy use.
 A brief history of USB, what it replaced, and what has failed to replace it.
-Like all technology, USB has evolved over time.

 Despite being a “Universal” Serial Bus, in its 18-or-so years on the market it has spawned multiple versions with different connection speeds and many, many types of cables.
 The USB Implementers Forum, the group of companies that oversees the standard, is fully cognizant of this problem, which it wants to solve with a new type of cable dubbed Type-C. This plug is designed to replace USB Type-A and Type-B ports of all sizes on phones, tablets, computers, and other peripherals.
+Type-C will support the new, faster USB 3.1 spec with room to grow beyond that as bandwidth increases.
 When it comes to chasing clicks, journalists say one thing but feel pressure to do another.

+How to sneak a Tesla into Russia for just 6.5 million rubles.
 What I figured out about Tesla’s future after finally driving one myself.
 It’s easy to forget that Elon Musk’s electric car company, Tesla Motors, is still very much in its infancy.

+This hardware keylogger is compatible with ALL types of keyboards, including wireless, Mac keyboards, and those with built-in USB hubs.
 Old car batteries could make cheaper, more efficient solar panels.
 A single battery could power 30 homes.

 (Christine Daniloff/MIT) Lead-acid car batteries have the potential to cause a whole host of environmental issues, but their continued use – which allows manufacturers to recycle the dangerous lead from one battery to another – keeps the pollutants out of the environment.
-As those batteries are retired in favor of newer, more efficient types (like lithium-ion batteries), however, we’ll stop having somewhere for all that lead to go.
-According to engineers at MIT, we can recycle them to make long-lasting, low-cost solar panels.
-In recent years, researchers have worked on solar cells that use a compound called perovskite.
+Three Big Ideas in Google’s Modular Phone That No One’s Talking About.
+Project Ara, Google's modular smartphone concept, could reshape the entire mobile landscape.